top of page

 Once you’ve got your fins on, continue to help each other as you carefully shuffle backwards or perform a sideways “crab walk” into the water.

-If you are diving and find that you are lower on gas than you would like but not yet at ascent pressure, it’s best to continue to the exit point underwater if the surface is choppy.
-So you should slow down and set a pace that slows your breathing and if possible ascending to a shallower depth.
+If you are diving and are lower on gas than you would like but not yet at ascent pressure, it’s best to continue to the exit point underwater if the surface is choppy.
+You should slow down and set a pace that slows your breathing and ascend to a shallower depth if possible.

 TIDES